 sound as the rear ambers flashed.
 The front lamps were a

-steady red and did not make noise.
+steady red and did not make that noise.
 In a few early

 episodes, the rear amber lights were not disconnected and you can clearly hear the "clicks" of the